 What is the Community Services Program?

-The Council's Community Services Program form part of the Commonwealth Home Support Program and HACC Home Support Program which both aim to provide an entry level home help service to eligible residents.
+Our Community Services Program form part of the Commonwealth Home Support Program and HACC Home Support Program which both aim to provide an entry-level home help service to eligible residents.

 Funding from the Commonwealth Home Support Program is for older people who are able to live and cope on their own, and don’t yet need higher levels of support at home.
 To get support at home, you need a home support assessment (conducted by the Regional Assessment Service (RAS).
 My Aged Care can work out what’s best for you.

 As well as helping you, the Commonwealth Home Support Program can help your carer.
 If your carer needs to attend to everyday activities, the Commonwealth Home Support Program can arrange for someone to help you while they are away.
 It’s important to talk to the My Aged Care contact centre ahead of time, if possible.

 Funding through the State HACC Program is aimed at assisting eligible residents with a disability living in the community.

 social support – social activities in a community-based group setting